rogervila/py_dto/README.md

 ### The `Any` type

-Event DTO are supposed to specify data types, you can use the `Any` type to accept "any" type for a property:
+Even DTO are supposed to specify data types, you can use the `Any` type to accept literally any type for a property:

 ```py
 from py_dto import DTO